-For more information about RIWP, you can view our strategic plan by clicking here.
+For more information about the RIWP, you can view our strategic plan by clicking here.

-RIWP has prepared two position papers.
+The RIWP has developed two position papers.
 We welcome you to share these position papers, but this does not imply RIWP’s endorsement of other positions or advocacy efforts.

 To view our 2015 position statement on the role of RI forests in mitigating and adapting to climate change, click here.

 To view our 2017 position statement on the importance of preventing the loss of RI forests, click here.

 When posting RIWP documents on another website, please include a link to this website: http://rhodeislandwoods.uri.edu/ri-woodland-partnership.

 - Audubon Society of Rhode Island (ASRI)